ASKurz/blogdown5/content/blog/2023-02-15-causal-inference-with-bayesian-models/index.md

 ```

     ##
     ##   Term Estimate 2.5 % 97.5 %
-    ##  1 - 0   -2.288 -12.41  7.626
+    ##  1 - 0    -2.29 -12.4   7.63
     ##
-    ## Prediction type:  response
-    ## Columns: type, term, estimate, conf.low, conf.high
+    ## Columns: term, estimate, conf.low, conf.high

 In Arel-Bundock’s ([2023](#ref-arelBundock2023BayesianAnalysis)) vignette, *Bayesian analysis with brms*, we learn the **marginaleffects** package defaults to summarizing Bayesian posteriors by their medians.
-I generally prefer the **brms** convention of summarizing them by their means.
+But I generally prefer the **brms** convention of summarizing them by their means.
 If you’d like to change the **marginaleffects** default to use the mean, too, you can execute the following.

 ``` r
 options(marginaleffects_posterior_center = mean)